steve-chavez/postgrest-sessions-example/app.sql.md

 ### Authentication hook

-TODO: The auth hook should not be exposed with the API

-For each request, PostgREST will provide cookie values under the `request.cookie.*` variables.
-In this authentication hook, we will read the `session_token` cookie, if it exists.
+For each request, PostgREST will provide cookie values in the `request.cookie.*` variables.
+In the authentication hook that we define below, we will read the `session_token` cookie, if it exists.
 The function will switch roles and set the appropriate `user_id` if the session as identified by the token is valid.